 When a homebuyer picks a house to purchase, the transaction process can be lengthy and somewhat complicated.
 The buyer possession date, in particular, is often a point of confusion.

-The buyer possession date is often a problem.
-Some of it has to do with when the seller is vacating but not always.
-Without fail, it's the single biggest headache in most real estate transactions and the number-one problem that often rears its head midway through when needs or circumstances change.
-Sometimes, unfortunately, the date of buyer possession was never clear in the first place.
-This is when each of the parties, buyers, and sellers, may develop a contradictory expectation of possession.
+Some of this has to do with when the seller is vacating, but not always.
+It's frequently one of the biggest headaches in many real estate transactions, often rearing its head midway through the process when needs or circumstances might change.
+Sometimes, the date of buyer possession is never clearly established in the first place.
+In that case, the buyer and seller may develop contradictory expectations of when possession will change hands.

-The Buyer Possession Date at Closing
+Buyer Possession Date at Closing

 Customary Buyer Possession Dates